 As per the latest Stanford Medicine Health Trends report, the amount of data gathered in the healthcare industry has drastically increased in recent years.
 Primarily, it is due to new government policies and initiatives for optimum quality health care.
 Moreover, digitization of medical records, electronic platforms, and other personal health apps such as Fitbit has widespread the use of API.

-This section will discuss the significant reasons why APIs are essential for the healthcare industry.
+This section will discuss the significant reasons why APIs are essential for the healthcare sector.

 APIs in healthcare organizations have helped in providing better care for patients.
 It has maximized the utilization of electronic health records by using a third party.
 It helps retrieve patients’ data and generate online bills, and scheduling appointments saves time and ensures that the care provider can attend to more patients.

 APIs in healthcare companies have helped in managing health data.
 Since patients are sick, keeping medical records and appointments becomes a hassle.
-APIs in healthcare take care of all the processes included for consulting a health care provider.
+APIs in healthcare take care of all the processes included in consulting a healthcare provider.
 APIs have proved to be helpful when patients switch doctors.
 It saves you the time to go through old medical files as it stores data that is just a click away.

 APIs play an integral role in streamlining workflow and improving productivity.
 Here’s an overview of how APIs benefit healthcare companies: